Having a well thought out plan to train and care for your pet is essential for a healthy, life long relationship.

 Small Children - Special Considerations

 If you have small children - supervise!
 Although it rarely happens, the few times clients have had "problems" with mouthing, usually involve small children.
 If you have small children NEVER leave your pup unsupervised - the pup's teeth are razor sharp and can easily draw blood.
 The difficulty with small children is they don't know what to do and if the rough mouthing goes uncorrected, the pup can easily develop a dominant position with your small children if you aren't there to immediately respond.
 Although it rarely happens, when it does, it is very upsetting for parents.
+I highly recommend buying a muzzle and placing it on your puppy if your pup is to be around your small children when you cannot directly supervise.
+For a 7-16 weeks pup, we recommend the medium size that you can buy from us on selection day through AmeriPaws Puppy supply, or you can order it through amazon.
+DIY Muzzle in a pinch! (also good to stop a dog from barking in a pinch).

 If you have a mouthy pup, have heart, your pup should naturally outgrow this stage.
 However, it is imperative that you begin training right away.
 Start with basic commands so that they understand that you are the master.
 You must be the leader for your puppy.
 If you have a persistently mouthy pup, aside from the gagging/yelping tips aforementioned, I recommend sticking something in their mouth that they can chew on.
 If you have small children, get a muzzle for when you can't supervise - it's amazing how much a muzzle can change behavior.